-If you like your coffee culture, you’ll love the Gingerbread Coffee & Tea Room, which serves traditional Afternoon Tea on a three-tier stand.
+If you like your coffee culture, you’ll love the Gingerbread Cafe, which serves traditional Afternoon Tea on a three-tier stand.
 Then there’s the Ropery Café inside The Ropewalk, a regionally acclaimed centre for art, film, theatre, music and comedy.

 When you fancy a leisurely stroll, there’s no better spot that Baysgarth Park.
 Amongst thirty acres of beautiful recreational space that’s home to a great number of native flora and fauna, you’ll find Baysgarth House.
 This is a museum illustrating the area’s long natural history, including archaeological artefacts.
 It’s perfect for a family day out and a great way to better understand how the town came to be.